Elevating E-Commerce Accessibility: Product Display Basics

 Accurate, detailed product information is an essential part of any successful e-commerce experience.
 But if e-commerce sites aren’t created with accessibility in mind, many would-be customers may be unable to get the facts they need to make purchasing decisions—resulting in lost revenue opportunities for retailers.

 So, how can designers and content authors showcase products effectively for all online shoppers?
-In part two of her “Elevating E-Commerce Accessibility” video series, accessible design expert Dana Randall explains how to create product listing and product detail pages that enhance every buyer’s journey.
+In part two of her “Elevating E-Commerce Accessibility” video series, accessible design expert Dana Randall explains how to create product listings and product detail pages that enhance every buyer’s journey.

 Access part one of this series, covering accessible template design, here.